 Content Personalisation

 No one can deny that we, as humans, always prefer personalised things.

-However, for some reason, the majority of content available from brands still lacks the personal touch.
+However, for some reason, the majority of brand content still lacks the personal touch.
 Businesses may realise it late, but failing to form connections with users through their content may cost them heavily, especially in today’s saturated market.

+Content Personalisation